meteor/validated-method/README.md

 - [lacosta:method-hooks](https://atmospherejs.com/lacosta/method-hooks) : A mixin that adds before and after hooks
 - [ziarno:restrict-mixin](https://atmospherejs.com/ziarno/restrict-mixin) : A mixin to throw errors if condition pass
 - [ziarno:provide-mixin](https://atmospherejs.com/ziarno/provide-mixin) : A mixin to add arguments to the run function
+- [rlivingston:simple-schema-mixin](https://atmospherejs.com/rlivingston/simple-schema-mixin) : A mixin to ease the use of SimpleSchema for validation.

 ### Ideas